-Children and young people with special educational needs and disabilities will be facing lots of changes in their day to day lives because of the coronavirus (COVID-19) pandemic.
-Their routines, regular support and the people they see regularly may all now be different.
-This may be a confusing time for them and as a parent you may be worried about juggling the pressures of home schooling along with your home and work life during this time.
+Children and young people with special educational needs and disabilities have faced lots of changes in their day to day lives because of the coronavirus (COVID-19) pandemic.
+Their routines, regular support and the people they see regularly may have changed.
+This may be a confusing time for them and as a parent you may be worried about your child returning to school in September.

 Easy read materials are an accessible information format for people with a learning disability, using pictures alongside simple text to make things easier to understand.

 The virtual Speak out Stay Safe Assembly will help children understand what’s currently happening, why they may be feeling anxious or worried, and where to get help if they need it.

 This short video uses images and Makaton signing to explain coronavirus to children and young people.

 This short video is a lovely resource featuring cartoon animals which is great for helping to explain social distancing to children.

 This online game is aimed at primary school aged children to teach them the importance of social distancing during the coronavirus pandemic.

 The impact of the pandemic has left many of us juggling the new responsibility of homeschooling alongside our normal day to day duties which can feel overwhelming, so we've complied a vast list of home schooling educational resources and activities for families, children and young people and teaching staff to use during these unprecedented times.

 SEND Newsletter for parents/carers and families

 Shropshire Council, the Clinical Commissioning Group (CCG) and the Parent and Carer Council (PACC) have jointly come together to produce this SEND Newsletter which is aimed at supporting parent/carers of children and young people with special educational needs and disabilities.
 We hope you find it useful.